 Similarly, atmospheric regional climate modelling is now breaching the 5km resolution and producing simulations at kilometre scale.
 A prime example of this is the Copernicus Arctic ReAnalysis (https://climate.copernicus.eu/tenders/copernicus-c3s322-regional-climate-reanalysis) (CARRA) project that aims to produce surface mass balance and related ice sheet components as part of a comprehensive new climate reanalysis for the Arctic.
-The first slice of the reanalysis is already available for download on the climate data store and will, when finished, cover the period 1991 to 2021 at a resolution of 2.5km.
-The SEC resolution is lower resolution but will still be useful resolution for the CARRA project to use as evaluation.
+The reanalysis is now available for download on the climate data store and will, when finished, cover the period 1991 to 2022 at a resolution of 2.5km and will be extended to be pan-Arctic at around 3km resolution in a new future version.
+The SEC resolution is lower resolution but will still be useful resolution for the CARRA project to use as evaluation and the combination of both CARRA and SEC is powerful for process studies (see also case studies section below)